 - A pinch of Nutmeg

-Then add the chopped leeks, and the rest of the oil to the tray, and cook for 20 minutes.
-Once done, put them in a bowl and leave them to cool down completely
+Once done, put the roasted leek and squash in a bowl and leave them to cool down completely

 To the cooled squash and leek add the ricotta, parmesan, dried sage and nutmeg.
 Fill the pastry base with the filling

-Bake the pie on 180C/350F/Gas Mark 4 for about 35 minutes until it is golden brown
+Bake the pie for 35 minutes until it is golden brown all over and bubbling